nickkard/HInT/README.md

 Four files are assosiated to each dataset:

 - *dataset*.rdf/nt
-- *dataset* _gt.cnl
+- *dataset* _gt.cnl, which contains the ground truth
-- *dataset* _instances_types.txt where each line corresponds to an instance has the following format:
+- *dataset* _instances_types.txt,  where each line corresponds to an instance and has the following format:
    * instance \t type1 type2 ... typeN

-- *dataset* _instances_properties.txt where each line corresponds to an instance has the following format:
+- *dataset* _instances_properties.txt, where each line corresponds to an instance and has the following format:
    * instance \t property1 property2 ... propertyN

 All six datasets are available at :